opinsys/lxci/README.md

                         shell command to be executed in the container.
 If set to - the command will be read from the stdin.
 DEFAULT: bash
+  -C SUCCESS_COMMAND, --success-command SUCCESS_COMMAND
+                        shell command to be executed on the host when the build succeeds (exit status 0).
+The command is executed before the container is destroyed.
   -n NAME, --name NAME  custom name for the temporary runtime container -t TAG, --tag TAG     tag container with TAG
   -s DIR, --sync DIR    synchronize DIR to the container.
 The trailing slash